mahouboy23/IB-notes/common core/EE.md

  **Subject:** Computer science

- **TOPIC:** Vulnerabilities in GPU or CPU architecture and how their patches can effect performance
+ **TOPIC:** Vulnerabilities in GPU or CPU architecture and how their patches can affect performance

  >[!Research question:]
  > Unknown